 The Bodhisatta was once an untouchable.
 One day the daughter of a merchant was on her way to the royal park when she saw the Bodhisatta at the city gate.
 He stood to the side to let her entourage pass, but she thought encountering an untouchable brought bad luck, so she washed her eyes with scented water and returned home.
 The people with her, enraged at being deprived of a day of free food and liquor in the park, beat the Bodhisatta unconscious.

-He went to his house, which people had covered with white cloth and filled with flowers.
-He touched his thumb to his wife’s navel making her conceive a son and told her from then on, she would be worshipped as a goddess.
+Seven days later, when the full moon was at its peak rise, the Bodhisatta took the form of Brahma and returned to his village in a blaze that lit up the night sky across the kingdom.
+He flew down and circled the city three times before landing to receive garlands and praise from the crowd that had gathered to greet him.
+He then went to his house, which people had covered with white cloth and filled with flowers.
+He touched his thumb to his wife’s navel making her conceive a son and told her that from then on she would be worshipped as a goddess.
 Then, with a warning to be vigilant, the Bodhisatta flew back through the moon and returned to live alone in his Himalayan home.

-Later the Bodhisatta heard about an ascetic plagued by pride of his noble birth, and he came down to humble him.
+Later the Bodhisatta heard about an ascetic plagued by the pride of his noble birth, and he came down to humble him.
 He built a riverside hut upstream from the arrogant ascetic and after cleaning his teeth with a stick, he let if float down the river where it got caught in the ascetic’s hair.
-Angry about this, the arrogant ascetic walked until he found the Bodhisatta, and when he realized he was an untouchable, ordered him to leave.
-The Bodhisatta built a new hut downstream, but his tooth-sticks floated against the current and still found the ascetic’s hair.
-So the arrogant ascetic cursed the Bodhisatta: “If you don’t leave in one week, your head will explode!”
+Angry about this, the arrogant ascetic walked until he found the Bodhisatta; and when he realized he was an untouchable, ordered him to leave.
+The Bodhisatta built a new hut downstream, but his tooth sticks floated against the current and still found the ascetic’s hair.
+The arrogant ascetic cursed the Bodhisatta: “If you don’t leave in one week, your head will explode!”
 On the seventh day, the Bodhisatta stopped the sunrise and said he would only release the sun if the ascetic bowed down at his feet and asked for mercy.
-The people demanded the ascetic do it and he agreed, but first the Bodhisatta stuck a clump of mud on the ascetic’s head and told him to get in the river.
+The people living there demanded the ascetic do it and he agreed, but first the Bodhisatta stuck a clump of mud on the ascetic’s head and told him to get in the river.
 When the sun rose, the mud exploded instead of the Bodhisatta’s head.

 In the Lifetime of the Buddha